GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-07 19:31:24 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-07 20:04:17 IST

 Current Weather in Coimbatore:
-Temperature: 28.30 °C
+Temperature: 28.88 °C
-Condition: broken clouds
+Condition: haze